 Sandy McMillan, having served for 30 years in pastoral ministry in Wagga Wagga and Drummoyne, is seeking in ‘retirement’ to support ministry through mentoring, supervision and supply.
 He is married to Karen and they live in Woonona.
 They have three married daughters and five grandchildren.
 Before training for ministry Sandy developed his interest in justice issues by working in youth welfare, then as State Representative for TEAR Fund.
 As State Moderator in 2011-2012 he developed an interest in how the denomination can have its voice heard in the public square.

 Ben Greig is an elder at Bathurst Presbyterian Church.
-He did Metro training at Bathurst Church and has since worked as a baker.
+He did Metro training at Bathurst Church and worked as a baker for over 20 years.
+He currently works as a community and social worker dealing with homelessness and addiction.
 He is married to Jenni Greig and has a strong interest in hobby boardgames, social media, distribution of wealth and sex in advertising.
-He has served as moderator and clerk of Presbytery and has regularly been a commissioned elder to NSW General Assembly and GAA.
+He has served as moderator of Presbytery and NSW Assembly.

 Lewis Jones ministers on university campuses with AFES, leading the Simeon Network, a network of Christians working in academia.
 He holds a PhD in astrophysics and a degree in theology from Moore Theological College.
 Lewis serves on the UNSW Human Research Ethics Committee, is a regular columnist with CASE Quarterly, and is a fellow of ISCAST–Christians in Science and Technology.
 He is married to Jenny, has three children, and is an elder at Randwick Presbyterian Church.